mobxjs/mobx-state-tree/docs/API/README.md

 **● identifierNumber**: *[ISimpleType](interfaces/isimpletype.md)<`number`>* =  new IdentifierNumberType() as any

-Similar to `types.identifier`, but `identifierNumber` will serialize from / to a number when applying snapshots
+`types.identifierNumber` - Similar to `types.identifier`.
+This one will serialize from / to a number when applying snapshots

 Example: